vidAio-subnet/vidaio-subnet/incentive_mechanism_summary.md

 Only the top five compression miners and top five upscaling miners can receive non-zero miner-side emissions.
 Miners ranked 6 or lower in their task pool receive zero miner-side emission weight for that round.

-The optional alpha stake boost is controlled by `CONFIG.score.alpha_stake_weight_boost_factor`, which defaults to `0.0`.
-At the default value, the equal top-five split is unchanged.
+The optional alpha stake boost is controlled by `CONFIG.score.alpha_stake_weight_boost_factor`, which defaults to `2.0`.
+At the value of `0.0`, the equal top-five split is unchanged.
 When the factor is positive, each task pool's non-zero recipients are multiplied by:

 ```text
 1 + alpha_stake_weight_boost_factor * alpha_stake_i / sum(alpha_stake_top_nonzero_task_pool)